How Often to Change Sheets on a Mattress

 If you use under your bed for storage, try and find another place for storage if you can.
 Your mattress needs room to breathe, ventilation is key in keeping your mattress, bedding, and room fresh.

-If you don’t have time to change your bedding once per week;
+Especially if you don’t have time to change your bedding once per week, follow these tips to keep your bed as clean as possible.

 Clean sheets are more than cozy, they’re hygienic too.
 If you suffer allergies or asthma, you could ease symptoms by being washing your sheets often.
 It’s vital to use mattress and pillow protectors to keep your mattress and pillows clean and help to prolong their lifespan.
 Also, wash any protective bedding once per week too.
 Sleeping clean can help you to sleep well.